River Fields: Advocacy

 Since River Fields' founding, it has advocated for the protection of land and water resources in balance with responsible growth in the region.
 River Fields seeks solutions that promote responsible growth, including planned development, growth management, greater public access, environmental and historic preservation, enhancement of scenic views, urban design, and transportation reform.

 Bridges Project and settlement agreement

 The Ohio River Bridges Project is the largest capital project ever undertaken in the Commonwealth of Kentucky and one of the largest transportation projects in the nation.
 River Fields has monitored the project for more than two decades.
-Based on the facts and the law, as well as tax-supported government studies, River Fields favored building a downtown bridge and fixing Spaghetti Junction, the only way to fix cross-river mobility issues.
-The proposed eastern bridge, on the other hand, offered no significant traffic or safety benefits and will cause significant environmental harms.
-The Natural Resources Defense Council has called it "one of the most environmentally destructive" highway projects in the United States.
+River Fields favored addressing cross-river mobility issues by building a downtown bridge and making improvements to the Kennedy Interchange.
+River Fields opposed the proposed eastern bridge on environmental grounds.

 In 2009, The National Trust for Historic Preservation and River Fields filed a lawsuit arguing that project leaders had not followed federal law.
 The suit was settled in January 2013.

-As a result of the suit, which transportation agency officials concede never slowed construction, there was:
+As a result of the suit there was: